alexandre-abrioux/alexandre-abrioux/README.md

 My submission to Gitcoin's [Hack New Golem bounty](https://gitcoin.co/issue/golemfactory/hackathons/6/100024411) won one of the four prizes allocated by the Golem organization!
 Read more on [Golem's Blog article](https://blog.golemproject.net/meet-the-winners-golem-gitcoin-hackathon-2020/) and take a look at the project over here: [alexandre-abrioux/golem-node](https://github.com/alexandre-abrioux/golem-node).

-## :hammer: Featured Projects & Contributions
+## :rocket: Featured Projects & Contributions

 #### Blockchain